eduardapontel/tic-tac-toe/README.md

 ## Project Structure

-- `index.html`: Structure of the web page.
+- index.html: Structure of the web page.
-- `style.css`: Styles for the game's appearance.
+- style.css: Styles for the game's appearance.
+- interface.js: User interface interactions and event handling.
-- `script.js`: Game logic.
+- game.js: Core game mechanics and logic.

 ## How to Contribute